-Just a short stroll into the beating heart of Liverpool to indulge yourself in a true raver’s haven.
-The wifi comes for free and there are just the nine flatscreen TVs for box sets, films, or footy.
+Into football?
+You can see the soaring, roaring stands of Liverpool’s ground from Anfield 88.
+Just 400 metres from the stadium, you’re well placed to catch the match, then indulge yourself in a true raver’s haven afterwards.
+The wifi comes for free and there are just the nine flatscreen TVs for box sets, films, or more footy.

 Head out to the hotspots in The Baltic Triangle, brimming with buzzing warehouses such as Camp and Furnace, 24 Kitchen Street and Constellations.
 Meet a cosmopolitan crowd in Concert Square, or spend the night in slightly cooky Krazyhouse.
 Try the Ropewalks district for buzzing bars such as The Peacock and Salt Dog Slims.